Menu

 Freeky Wobulator

-Arduino Function Generator
+Freeky Wobulator The Arduino Function Generator

 The Freeky Wobulator is a test equipment kit you can build to do a variety of interesting things.
 Did you ever try to build a speaker box?
 If so, how do you measure its performance?
 With the Freeky you can determine its frequency response.
 See if it does what it should do.
 You can test your entire system with the square wave function of Freeky.
 Are you into ham radio?
 Tuned circuits are a snap to measure with Freeky's programmable sweep frequency range and sweep rates.
 Your oscilloscope will show you exactly what the circuit is doing.
 The 2-tone mode of Freeky can show you how well your SSB transmitter and amplifier are performing.
 For the engineering folks, this little device can lead you to understand the performance of digital signal processing (DSP) and OP-amp filters.
 Radio alignment becomes a snap with the ability to sweep out IF bandpass or use Freeky as an RF signal generator to do a simple alignment.
 A VCO function allows you to control Freeky from your voltage source and play with frequency modulation (FM) experiments.
 Not into all that engineering stuff?
 Freeky can be a lot of fun too.
 Ever wonder how good your ears are?
 Freeky will tell you.
 Have some musical instruments that need tuning?
 We offer a blank Printed Circuit Board that is a oversized Arduino Shield.
 Add the other main parts, Nokia 5110 LCD, and AD9850 DDS board.
 The MIT Licensed source code is available below